-Beginning Tuesday, November 14th, counselor Dan McClure is making himself available to provide a range of counseling services at the parish every Tuesday between 10:00 AM and 6:00 PM, by appointment.
+Counselor Dan McClure specializes in marriage, personal and youth counseling and is available at the parish every Tuesday between 10:00 AM and 6:00 PM, by appointment.
 Dan is a psychologist in residence, working on completing his doctorate at Divine Mercy University.
 (See below for a full bio.)

-To inquire about the counseling services or to schedule an appointment, please call CCDA's intake coordinator, Virginia Madden, at 703.425.0109.
-Catholic Charities offers sessions on a sliding scale fee (based on household income and number of dependents) in order to provide services to all those seeking assistance.
+Catholic Charities offers sessions on a sliding fee scale (based on household income and number of dependents) in order to provide services to all those seeking assistance.